On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Introduction

-where $\sigma^2_{\textsc{IS}}$ is the asymptotic variance of IS in \eqref{eq:is_asymvar}.
-Thus, in terms of asymptotic variance, IS outperforms IMH.
-Since IMH defines a Markov transition, it can directly be used as a step within an encompassing Gibbs sampler \citep{skare2003improved}, and it is commonly used within sequential Monte Carlo samplers \citep{chopin:2002,South2019}, and thus has its specific uses irrespective of the performance comparison with importance sampling.
+with $\sigma^2_{\textsc{IS}}$ as in \eqref{eq:is_asymvar}.
+Thus IS outperforms IMH in asymptotic variance.
+Note that, since IMH defines a Markov transition, it can be used directly as a step within an encompassing Gibbs sampler \citep{skare2003improved}, and it is commonly used within sequential Monte Carlo samplers \citep{chopin:2002,South2019}; thus IMH has its specific uses irrespective of the performance comparison with importance sampling.

-When it comes to non-asymptotic behavior, for IMH there is an important distinction between two cases \citep{mengersen1996rates}: either the weight is bounded, in which case the chain is geometrically ergodic and exact rates are obtained in \citet{wang2022exact}, or the weight is unbounded and the convergence cannot be geometric; in the latter case, various results are provided e.g. in \citet{jarner2002polynomial,douc2007computable,roberts2011quantitative,andrieu2022comparison} and \citet[][Chapter 17]{douc2018MarkovChains}; see Section~\ref{subsec:relatedworks}.
-In Section~\ref{sec:imh} we provide polynomial bounds on the total variation distance to stationarity for IMH under moment conditions on $\omega$ under $q$.
-Our results enable a comparison of the biases of IS and IMH in Section~\ref{subsec:comparison}, which turns out in favor of IMH.
+When it comes to non-asymptotic behavior, for IMH there is an important distinction between two cases \citep{mengersen1996rates}: either the weight is bounded, in which case the chain is geometrically ergodic and exact rates are obtained in \citet{wang2022exact}, or the weight is unbounded, and the convergence cannot be geometric; in the latter case, various results are provided e.g. in \citet{jarner2002polynomial,douc2007computable,roberts2011quantitative,andrieu2022comparison} and \citet[][Chapter 17]{douc2018MarkovChains}; see Section~\ref{subsec:relatedworks}.
+In Section~\ref{sec:imh} we provide polynomial bounds on the total variation distance to stationarity under moment conditions on $\omega$ under $q$.
+Our results enable bias comparison of IS and IMH in Section~\ref{subsec:comparison}, along with practical recommendations.

-In the following we consider the particle IMH (PIMH) generalization of IMH, where $N$ proposals are drawn at each iteration \citep[Section 4.2]{andrieu:doucet:holenstein:2010}; see Algorithm~\ref{alg:PIMH}.
-We define the algorithm on the state space $\mathbb{X}^N$, use boldface to denote its elements, e.g. $\mathbf{x} = (x_1,\ldots,x_N)\in\mathbb{X}^N$, and denote the transition kernel by $P$.
+In the following we consider the particle generalization of IMH (PIMH), where $N$ proposals are drawn at each iteration \citep[Section 4.2]{andrieu:doucet:holenstein:2010}; see Algorithm~\ref{alg:PIMH}.
+We define the algorithm on the state space $\mathbb{X}^N$, use boldface to denote its elements, e.g. $\bfx = (\x_1,\ldots,\x_N)\in\mathbb{X}^N$, and denote the transition kernel by $P$.
 If $N=1$ the algorithm corresponds to IMH, and our results apply for all $N\geq 1$.
 To view Algorithm~\ref{alg:PIMH} as a special case of IMH, define for any $N\geq 1$